open-AIMS/ADRIAIndicators.jl/paper/paper.md

 is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and communicate results to managers and stakeholders.
-ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but was being reproduced in many workflows that didn't use ADRIA.jl.
+ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize reef state in ecological model outputs that previously existed within the ADRIA.jl Decision Support package [@ADRIA] but was being reproduced in many workflows that didn't use ADRIA.jl.
 ADRIAIndicators.jl is written in Julia [@Julia], a high-level, high-performance programming language for technical computing.
 This package